yeahjack/yeahjack.github.io/_pages/about.md

     Hi!
 This is <strong>Yijie Xu</strong>, currently a first-year Ph.D. student in Artificial Intelligence at
     <a href="https://hkust-gz.edu.cn/">The Hong Kong University of Science and Technology, Guangzhou</a>, proudly supervised by
     <a href="https://scholar.google.com/citations?user=cVDF1tkAAAAJ"><strong>Prof. Hui Xiong</strong></a>
-    (Fellow of AAAI, CAAI, AAAS and IEEE).
+    (Fellow of CAAI, CCF, IEEE, AAAI and AAAS).
 Besides, he also works closely with
     <a href="https://xuminghu.github.io/">Prof. Xuming Hu</a>.
   </p>
   <p>